Adrian Smith (musician): Guitars

 As of 2010, his touring guitars included: Gibson Les Paul Deluxe Goldtop 1972 with DiMarzio Super Distortion in bridge position, his Jackson Superstrat 1986 prototype (which can be seen in the Maiden England video) with the pickguard changed to resemble his signature model, a Jackson Signature model with black scratchplate and maple neck, an early 70s Gibson SG, and another Jackson, inspired by his Les Paul Goldtop.

 As of August 2007, Smith endorses Jackson Guitars, his first guitar company endorsement in over fifteen years.
 With Jackson he has released two signature models, a San Dimas Dinky and an SDX.
 Prior to his endorsement, he was seen using other Jackson guitars, such as a King V during his time in Bruce Dickinson's solo band, before he went to Fender guitars.
-In August 2008, he had a Jackson guitar stolen from backstage at a show in Greece.
+In August 2008, one of his Jackson guitars was stolen from backstage at a show in Greece.